ProjectEssentials/projectessentials.github.io/docs/about/readme.md

 ## Mod-packs

 Distribute conditions:
-- Any source code of modules of Project Essentials was unchanged.
+- Project Essentials source code of redistributable modules has not been modified.
 - Project Essentials `CurseForge` or `GitHub` link in readme for your mod-pack.

 ## License